 - Focus on local SEO and social media marketing

 1. Engage in direct conversations with your customers

-As a niche marketer, you have a very limited and specific target market that you need to cater to.
+As a niche marketer, you have a very limited and specific target audience that you need to cater to.
 Therefore, it becomes even more crucial for you to know your customers, solve their problems, and answer their questions.

 You may already have a dedicated customer service team for that.
 But you need to take it a notch higher and interact on a more direct level.
 Social media provides that opportunity for you to engage your customers directly.

 You can do this by responding to customers’ comments on your social media posts and replying to direct messages.
 You can use social media monitoring tools like Hootsuite to track your brand mentions and send prompt replies.
 This puts your customers more in touch with your brand and that is essential if you only have a niche customer base.